Do you ever feel like a plastic bag

 Step 3 – Combine Wise Mind with Other Skills

-Practicing Opposite Action: Opposite action is a DBT skill that involves acting in a manner that is opposite to the emotional urge you are experiencing, especially when the urge is not effective.
-For example, if you are feeling like isolating yourself due to sadness, you can instead reach out to a friend or engage in a social activity.
+Practicing Opposite Action: Opposite action is a DBT skill that involves acting in a manner opposite to the emotional urge you are experiencing, especially when the urge is ineffective.

-When you do this, you’re making an active decision, you’re thinking about what to do to alleviate how you feel.
-You’re not just robotically looking at it from rational mind, nor are you acting on pure emotion.
-This is why I feel it’s useful as part of wise mind practice.
+You’re not just robotically looking at it from a rational mind, nor are you acting on pure emotion.
+This is why I feel it’s useful for practicing wise minds.

-Engaging in Self-Soothe Activities: Self-soothe activities are designed to help you comfort yourself when experiencing distress.
-These activities can involve any sensory experiences that are soothing and calming, such as taking a warm bath, listening to relaxing music, or indulging in a comforting treat.
+These activities can involve soothing sensory experiences, such as taking a warm bath, relaxing music, or indulging in a comforting treat.

-Utilizing PLEASE Mastery: PLEASE mastery is a set of self-care behaviors that promote physical and emotional well-being.
 It stands for treating Physical Illness, Balanced Eating, Avoiding Mood-Altering Substances, Balanced Sleep, and Getting Exercise.

 Key Considerations for Successfully Adopting Wise Mind

-Hopefully, the suggestions above are a good starting point for you.
-There’s many ways to adopt wise mind so don’t feel like what I’ve suggested is the only way to do it.
-Seeing things from a wise mind perspective is just one way of improving your happiness.
+There are many ways to adopt a wise mind, so don’t feel like what I’ve suggested is the only way to do it.

-Remember that adopting wise mind is not just about rigidly following a set of instructions but about cultivating a mindset that balances your emotions with your rational thoughts.
-This balance will help you traverse lifes challenges and find some happiness as it can remove some of the issues that you may face.
+Remember that adopting a wise mind is not just about rigidly following a set of instructions but about cultivating a mindset that balances your emotions with your rational thoughts.

-Be patient and kind to yourself.
-This all takes time.
-It’s totally normal to encounter moments of frustration as you try to apply a new mindset.
+It’s normal to encounter frustrating moments as you try to apply a new mindset.
 You haven’t failed until you give up.
-So don’t give up.
-Do your best to remain curious, don’t judge yourself.
-Explore what your patterns of emotion and thinking teach you about yourself.

 Taking it to the Next Level: How To Use Wise Mind In Your Day-to-Day